 There’s a lot of crazy to unpack in this one clip, but one of the attorneys, David Chesley, seems to suggest that because Farook’s wife, Tafsheen Malik, was small, she couldn’t have held a gun.
 Or something.
 He seems to think that by invoking “Bonnie and Clyde” everyone will see how insane this is and that it’s all a joke to suggest that his client was involved.
-The main problem he has is that someone performed those shootings, and by all accounts it was his client.
+The main problem he has is that

 There’s also the statement, “There were a lot of questions drawn with Sandy Hook and whether or not that was a real incident or not.”
 I confess to being at a loss as to what this is even supposed to mean.
 Is he suggesting that the Sandy Hook massacre never happened?
 Because that’s sure what it sounds like, which is a step waaaaaaayyy into wacko territory.

 Here is Chesley earlier today with CNN’s Chris Cuomo, expanding on these remarks saying that a 90-pound woman is also apparently incapable of wearing a vest.

 He also questions why they were “apparently” found face down and handcuffed in the truck (news helicopters got footage of one of the suspects after they had been shot and had fallen out of the car, so this is not how they were “found.”
 Maybe eventually someone picked up the dead body and put it in the car, but there’s actual video evidence that they weren’t shot while face down and cuffed in the car, which is what this loon seems to be suggesting).

 He also raises the “compelling” point that “no one has ever seen Syed with some of the things they found at the scene.”
 When Cuomo pressed with “Like what?”
 He answered, “The pipe bombs, for example.
 No one had ever seen him have or use anything like that.”